hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 ---
 name: Pre-work Template - Developers
 about: New developer team members should start by making this issue for themselves
-title: "Pre-work Checklist: Developer: [replace brackets with your name]"
+title: 'Pre-work Checklist: Developer: [replace brackets with your name]'
-labels: "Feature: Onboarding/Contributing.md, good first issue"
+labels: 'Feature: Onboarding/Contributing.md, good first issue'
-assignees: ""
+assignees: ''

 ---